 Richmonders want a City Hall that can clean our streets, pick up trash and recycling, fill potholes, plow snow, cut grass, and repair sidewalks in a timely manner.
 While our city has a long way to go, we have made significant strides in creating better services since I took office.

 40% of First District roads have been repaved since 2017, and Richmond’s paving budget has more than doubled.
 Our streets are safer and easier to drive and cause less wear and tear to vehicles than they did four years.

 Since I was elected, the city has purchased eight trucks to handle solid waste and hired 16 workers to operate them, resulting in faster pickup times.

-Before I was elected to City Council, I worked for eight years in City Hall, pushing for change from the inside.
 One of my top projects throughout my time at City Hall was improving city services through the RVA 311 hotline, where citizens can request services like repairing an alley or fixing a pothole.
 As your Councilman, I worked with City Hall to expand RVA 311 from 8 services listed to over 60 services, making it a one-stop-shop for service requests.
 We also made RVA 311 more transparent by requiring City Hall to publicly report all requests they receive.
 The continuous improvements we have made to RVA 311 have made City Hall more responsive to you and faster to get the job done.

 If you re-elect me, we will continue improving our city’s core services.
 We will continue to pave roads, pick up garbage, and finish service requests more quickly than before I took office, and I am working hard to build upon and exceed the progress of the past four years.